 Students with diagnosed disabilities who may need some form of disability-related housing consideration must register with CARDS, the Center for Accessibility Resources and Disability Services, and submit a request for a disability housing accommodation (including the submission of supporting medical documentation) following the published priority deadlines.
 Students should consult with CARDS staff if needs arise beyond the published deadline or to review their needs and the accommodation request process.

 Disability housing accommodation requests must be made for each academic year; accommodations are not automatically extended from one academic year to the next.
 Students seeking a disability housing accommodation must submit a new disability housing accommodation request and provide updated medical documentation for each academic year, summer, interim period, and/or after returning from a leave of absence.

 6. Meal Plans Requirements

-All Barnard students are required to participate in a Barnard meal plan.
+All Barnard residential students are required to participate in a Barnard meal plan.
 Information about the various meal plans and required enrollments is available on the Bursar's office website.
 All First Year residents in College housing (regardless of residence hall assignment) are required to enroll in the Platinum Meal Plan.
-Upperclass residents with room assignments on floors 2-8 of Brooks, Hewitt, Reid, Sulzberger residence halls are required, at minimum, to enroll in the Standard Meal Plan.
+Upperclass residents with room assignments on floors 2-8 of Brooks, Hewitt, Reid, Sulzberger residence halls are required, at minimum, to enroll in the Flex 150 Meal Plan.
 Unless residents choose to change to an available meal plan before the Meal Plan Change deadline each semester, the College will automatically enroll the student in a default meal plan determined by their assigned housing location and/or class year.
 For more information about meal plans and required enrollments, please visit barnard.edu/bursar/meal-plan-faq.

 7. Room Charge and Billing